BookStackApp/BookStack/readme.md

 The BookStack source is provided under the MIT License.

 ## Attribution

+The great people that have worked to build and improve BookStack can [be seen here](https://github.com/BookStackApp/BookStack/graphs/contributors).

 These are the great open-source projects used to help build BookStack: